aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-then, was mere rearrangement: taking a data structure (the AST) meant for arbitrary viewing and changing, and laying it out just right for the interpreter, who'll find each element ready to hand at the moment it's needed -- like, for us, reading a recipe and starting by laying the ingredients and pans onto the counter in a sensible order.
+then, was mere rearrangement: taking a data structure (the AST) meant for arbitrary viewing and changing, and laying it out just right for the interpreter, who'll find each element ready to hand at the moment it's needed---like, for us, reading a recipe and starting by laying the ingredients and pans onto the counter in a sensible order.

 Second, to precompute.
-We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the runtime environment where a variable will live -- letting the interpreter skip looking up the name.
+We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the runtime environment where a variable will live---letting the interpreter skip looking up the name.

-There's a third potential win, in rewriting the program as we compile it -- 'optimization'.
+There's a third potential win, in rewriting the program as we compile it---'optimization'.
 Perhaps the compiler could notice that `[i*2 for i in range(10)]` would go faster as `list(range(0, 20, 2))`.
 This is precomputation in a broader, open-ended sense (sometimes called the Full Employment Theorem for Compiler Writers).
 But isn't it orthogonal